 Black Diamond

-A Mystery of the French Countryside by Martin Walker
+A Bruno, Chief of Police Mystery by Martin Walker

 Review: St. Denis's only policeman, Benoît "Bruno" Courrèges, finds himself investigating several crimes, not the least of which is the murder of his dear friends, Hercule Vendrot, a man he's known since his army days in the Algerian War, in Black Diamond, the third mystery in this series by Martin Walker.